N11ckname/CalciferAi/Prompt_CalciferAi.md

 2. **Kp** - Proportional gain of the PID controller (displayed on its own line)
 3. **Ki** - Integral gain of the PID controller (displayed on its own line)
 4. **Max delta** - Maximum temperature tolerance to consider a plateau reached (1 to 50°C, default: 10°C)
+5. **Max Temp** - Maximum kiln temperature (500 to 1500°C, default: 1200°C) - Safety protection
-5. **Exit** - Button to exit settings and return to Phase 0
+6. **Exit** - Button to exit settings and return to Phase 0

+**Notes:**
-**Note:** Kd (derivative gain) has been removed as it's not suitable for ceramic kiln control due to high thermal inertia.
+- Kd (derivative gain) has been removed as it's not suitable for ceramic kiln control due to high thermal inertia.
+- **Max Temp** is a safety feature that prevents programming temperatures higher than the kiln's capability.
+All phase temperatures (Step1Temp, Step2Temp, Step3Temp) are automatically limited to this maximum value.

 ### Settings Navigation and Editing